 Sears: Most Prefer the Old Logo

-The Sears brand redesigned its logo after closing 175 stores last year.
+The Sears brand redesigned its logo after closing 175 stores in 2018.
 Instead of inspiring customer loyalty, however, the new logo doesn't have many new fans.

 More than three-quarters of consumers (79%) said they prefer the old Sears logo to the redesigned one.